Debunking Neuromyths: Eight Common Brain Myths Set Straight

 These myths resemble brain facts but are really fiction.

 Neuromyths are common misconceptions about how the mind and brain function.
 Once these myths take hold in the public consciousness, it’s often difficult for people to separate brain facts from fiction.
 Previous research has found that belief in neuromyths is common among the general public, as well as teachers, in other countries.
 But until recently, there was little empirical evidence about the extent of neuromyths in the United States.

-A new U.S. study by a multidisciplinary team of researchers from various academic institutions—including McLean Hospital/Harvard Medical School, American University, MGH Institute of Health Professions, the University of Denver, and the University of Houston—reports that neuromyths are surprisingly common both in the general population and among those who have taken classes in mind-brain science.
-These findings were published August 10 in Frontiers in Psychology.
+A new study by a multidisciplinary team of researchers from academic institutions including McLean Hospital/Harvard Medical School, American University, MGH Institute of Health Professions, the University of Denver, and the University of Houston reports that neuromyths are surprisingly common, both in the general population and among those who have taken classes in mind-brain science.
+The findings were published August 10 in Frontiers in Psychology.